low-ghost/interactive-poetry/slides.md

 - interaction brings out meaning in Shakespeare's Sonnet 18: "rough winds", "the eye of heaven", "By chance or nature's changing course"
 - to read is to interact, to join in a collaborative creation of meaning
-- where does the beloved of the poem become eternal?
-In the reader, in the 'now' of the moment of reading that encompasses also the entire culture at hand in language's net of meaning and play of signifiers
+- where does the beloved of the poem become eternal, where does the fragile immortality reside?
+- In the reader, in the 'now' of the moment of reading that encompasses also the entire culture at hand in language's net of meaning and play of signifiers

 ---